yifso/nteract/packages/data-explorer/README.md

 jupyter serverextension enable nteract_on_jupyter
 ```

-### 3. Build JS assests and run a Jupyter server with hot reloading
+### 3. Build JS assets and run a Jupyter server with hot reloading

 First we need to run the webpack server to live reload javascript and html assets.
 Anywhere in the nteract repository, run